 You can take this list and run with it and not just have a big list of ”oh my God, I can’t eat this” foods!
 You actually can look at it and say, “Okay, there’s a big long list of foods I can eat, let’s start there”.

 I hope that helps to take away some of that mystery of what is a perfect histamine diet because there isn’t one.
-The perfect diet is the diet that’s right for you, that your symptoms reduce, you feel comfortable with life and you have been ready to start healing your root causes.
+The perfect diet is the diet that’s right for you, that your symptoms reduce, you feel comfortable with life and you helps you get ready to start healing your root causes.

 Sick of boring low histamine meals?